nicklockwood/iRate/README.md

 Release Notes
 -----------------

+Version 1.10.1

+- Fixed serious bug that prevents rating prompt appearing for any new apps

 Version 1.10

 - Now links directly to review page again on iOS 7.1 + (Apple has fixed support)